virteal/Inox/README.md

 out( 3 + 2 )  ~~ Idem, with an "infix" notation instead of "postfix"
 ```

 It is very common and advised to break long verbs into smaller verbs with good names.
 This makes the source code easy to understand.
-Words must be defined before they are used.
+Verbs must be defined before they are used.
 As a result it is common to first define verbs for some special vocabulary and then use these simple verbs to solve a bigger problem.

 Handling the data stack